nicholas-long/kb/hacking/to-try-lists/stuck.md

   - update steps to keep track of things you did
   - reprioritize / cleanup to try list
 - eat
-- try to find obscure article / writeup / bug report / bounty mentioning combination of services / vendors
+- search on sites for related keywords to get ideas
+  - fuzzing around with google search criteria
+  - ippsec.rocks
+  - github issues
+- start over from nmap
 - try thinking of ways to combine the information I have in a new way
   - i.e. usernames and dirbusting wordlists
-- check relevant chapters in book / hacktricks
-- check payloadsallthethings for payload chain ideas
 - things that suspiciously don't work -> can be a finding
-- start over from nmap
 - cluttered todo lists -> reset
+- check relevant chapters in book / hacktricks
-- search on sites for related keywords to get ideas
+- check payloadsallthethings for other payload specific ideas
-  - ippsec.rocks
-  - github issues
-  - fuzzing around with google search criteria
+- does it look like a puzzle? try to find obscure article / writeup / bug report / bounty mentioning combination of services / vendors